cbuttner/JuliaCpp/README.md

 JuliaCpp takes care of type checking returned values and handling Julia exceptions when calling a function or loading a module.
 In these instances, JuliaCpp will throw an exception of type `JuliaCppException`.
-For Julia exceptions, a useful error message can't be extracted right now, but in addition to throwing a `JuliaCppException`, the exception object will be printed to the *stderr* output by using `jl_static_show`.
+In addition, the Julia function `Base.showerror` will be called to print a useful error message to *stderr*.

 ### JuliaModule